numbas/editor/docs/jme-reference.rst

 .. jme:function:: rational(n)

-    Convert ``n`` to a rational nubmer, taking an approximation when necessary.
+    Convert ``n`` to a rational number, taking an approximation when necessary.

     **Definition**:
         * :data:`number` → :data:`rational`